 “They were the most humble and selfless people that you could ever meet,” he said.
 “In today’s world where it’s so much about me, me, me, it was never about them.
 It was always about others.”

 The first story is likely to be explained in Evangelical circles as an example of human depravity.
 Human sinfulness leads people to do awful things, Evangelicals say.
 If this couple had known Jesus, perhaps things would have turned out differently!

 In both of these horrific, mind-numbing tragedies, one thing is for certain: God stood by and did nothing.
 If God can’t be counted on to rescue children and those who have devoted themselves to “serving” him, why should any of us bother to worship him?
-If God helps a young child through a heart transplant, only to later stand by twiddling his thumbs while this same girl is murdered, should we not at least question the actions of the compassionate, loving, kind, God who promises to never leave or forsake us?
+If God helps a young child through a heart transplant, only to later stand by twiddling his thumbs while this same girl is murdered, should we not at least question the actions of the compassionate, loving, kind God who promises never to leave or forsake us?